LemonHound/personal-productivity-dashboard/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `node database.js`

+Runs the SQLite database.
+You will either need to navigate to the /database/ folder with terminal before running this command, or include the folder path from the current location.

+For example, if you open terminal in the /src/ folder, you could run the command like this: node .\Database\database.js

+## Additional Scripts and Tools

+In addition to building and running the website, you can also use the commands below to execute test cases, build the app, check for issues, and many other things.

 ### `npm test`